eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Experience in video streaming and/or image processing design will be added advantage
 	- Neural network inference experience with resource constrained devices like FPGA/microprocessors will be added advantage
 + skill set:
+	- “Plumb” new design content into the SiFive’s Chisel/FIRRTL framework to enable automatic configuration/generation of documentation, verification testbenches and tests, and packaged software.
+	- Performing initial sandbox verification, and work with design verification team to create and execute thorough verification test plans.
+	- Knowledge of vector architecture and concepts.
+	- Prior experience designing high-performance vector and/or SIMD processors/units.
++ skill set:
 	- BLAH.
 + skill set:
 	- BLAH.